-- "Factory reset": all parameters are brought back to their default setting, and all memories (call profiles, presets, snapshots) are deleted.
-Afterwards, the unit automatically reboots to ensure the parameters are properly reset. - "Reset settings": all parameters are brought back to their default setting, but all memories are kept: call profiles, presets and snapshots. - "Reset snapshots": all snapshots are cleared form the memory. - "Reset Presets+CallProf": call profiles and presets are cleared from the memory.
+- "Factory reset": all parameters are brought back to their default setting, and all memories (profiles, snapshots) are deleted. - "Reset settings": all parameters are brought back to their default setting, but all memories are kept: profiles and snapshots. - "Reset snapshots": all snapshots are cleared form the memory. - "Reset profiles": all profiles (remote and local) are cleared form the memory.

 The page also allows you to reboot the unit by remote, clicking the "Reboot" button.
-The device is actually rebooted when you confirm by clicking "OK" in the dialog box which then shows up.
-This is equivalent for Scoop5 S to an off/on power cycle.
+The device is actually reboot when you confirm by clicking "OK" in the dialog box which then shows up.
+This is equivalent for SCOOP 5 to an off/on power cycle.
 Of course, you must wait for the return to the normal operative state before regaining control via the html pages.